iLib-js/ilib-loctool-webos-javascript/README.md

 ## Release Notes
 v1.4.4
 * Fix pseudo localization to work properly
+* Update dependent module version to have the latest one.(loctool: 2.14.1)

 v1.4.3
 * Update dependent module version to have the latest one.(loctool: 2.13.0)